Drystan-Furor/BlockchainTristan/README.md

 # Welcome

-To the ABC (Avans BlockChain) repo.
+To the Blockchain Tristan repo.

 # Setup your Python virtual environments
 Create a new Python virtual environment: `python -m venv _env`